willhampshire/research_project/readme.md

 for simulating the optical properties of layered materials, using [S4 (linked)](https://web.stanford.edu/group/fan/S4/).

 ## venv
-Python 3.10(.11)
+Python 3.10(.11).

 Install requirements with ```pip install -r requirements.txt```.

+Compiled S4 from source.
+I would not reccomend with the original branch (tricky and no up to date documentation).
+Instead try one of the newer forks, phoebe-p/S4 and marcus-o/S4.

-## Script
+## Scripts
-Run `1D grating modes.py` script to generate simulations (adjust parameter space via main loop entry point).
+Run `vx.x 1D grating modes.py` in `WS2_Grating_Eamonn/Results` script to generate simulations (adjust parameter space via main loop entry point).
 Image_browser allows efficient exploration of the results visually.

 The original script is `One_set_of_parameters.py`.
 Using OOP avoids manual typos and errors.
 See code for usage of functions and explanation of variables.

+`image_browser.py` allows quick browsing of the simulations generated. `mode_detection` identifies the photonic mode vertex energies, and then `plotting_dependencies.ipynb` visualises the results using a 3D plot.

-## Classes
+## Classes (simulation script)
 ### `Pattern`
 Defines the periodic structure of a patterned layer, including the period, filling factor, etc.